wh1tewolfxx/MCP2221-DIO-CPP/README.md

 # MCP2221-DIO-CPP
-Simple implementation of Digital IO using MCP2221 device and library im c++.
+Simple implementation of Digital IO using MCP2221 device and library in c++.

 ## TODO
 - Create README.md